CodeFox2010/MariXia/README.md

 # MonoXia
 future startup website.

-# 🌱 My Cool Web Project
+# 🌱 Our Revolutionary Project

 This is the official site for our journey toward a greener, calmer future.